shamique202/minesweeper/README.md

 -  As a user, I should be able to see the number of flags remaining
 -  As a user, I should see a message if I win or lose the game
 -  As a user, I should be able to restart the game at any time

+## Next Steps:
+-  Allow user input for board size
+-  Allow user input for the number of bombs